 The DfE uses discount codes to group qualifications with similar content together in the school performance tables.
 This is so that schools are not credited twice for 2 similar qualifications.

 Point score values are given to all qualifications in the school performance tables so that it's possible to compare qualifications of a different level, size and grading system.
 Excel spreadsheets containing further information on performance points and discount codes are available here.

 Further guidance about calculating performance points is available online here.

 Ready reckoners and transition matrices

-The DfE has published key stage 4 pupil and school ready reckoners on revised 2018 data.
-Adjusting of extremely negative scores has been built into the Progress 8 pupil ready reckoner for the first time, whereby extreme negative progress scores are replaced with a minimum score that has been set for the relevant prior attainment group.
-While pupils still receive a large negative score, adjusting scores in this way helps to limit the impact of extremely negative individual scores on a school’s overall score.
+The DfE has published key stage 4 pupil and school ready reckoners on provisional 2019 data.
+As in 2018, adjusting of extremely negative scores has been built into the provisional Progress 8 pupil ready reckoner, whereby extreme negative progress scores are replaced with a minimum score that has been set for the relevant prior attainment group.
+While pupils still receive a large negative score, adjusting scores in this way helps to limit the impact of extremely negative individual scores on a school's overall score.

 The DfE has published a ready reckoner to calculate level three value-added scores and transition matrices of level three results by key stage four prior attainment.

 Level three value-added is a progress measure for school sixth forms and colleges that is used in the 16 to 18 performance tables.
 You can also read the 16 to 18 accountability technical guide to learn more about the level three value-added measure.

 If you have any queries or feedback regarding the ready reckoner or the level three value-added measure, you can contact the 16-18 performance tables team at Level3VA.HELPDESK@education.gov.uk.

 Last updated 31 October 2019